edhamma/saints/saints.rst

 their suffering.
 They reach a breaking point and make a conscious decision to get even with the world.
 From that point on they feel that any harm they cause others is justified revenge.
-They become juvenile delinquents, and by the lime they become young adults their pattern of behavior becomes so deeply rooted that they are virtually incurable.
+They become juvenile delinquents, and by the time they become young adults their pattern of behavior becomes so deeply rooted that they are virtually incurable.

 There are two general types of psychopaths.
 One type is overtly violent,